-No juvenile should be held in temporary custody at the Meridian Police Department without authorization of the arresting officer's supervisor or the Watch Commander.
+No juvenile should be held in temporary custody at the Department without authorization of the arresting officer's supervisor or the Watch Commander.
+Juveniles taken into custody shall be held in non-secure custody unless otherwise authorized by this policy.

-Any juvenile taken into custody shall be released to the care of the juvenile's parent or other responsible adult or transferred to a juvenile custody facility or to other authority as soon as practicable and in no event shall a juvenile be held beyond six hours from the time of his/her entry into the Meridian Police Department (34 USC § 11133).
+Any juvenile taken into custody shall be released to the care of the juvenile's parent, legal guardian, or other responsible adult, or transferred to a juvenile custody facility or to another authority as soon as practicable and in no event shall a juvenile be held beyond six hours from the time of the juvenile's entry into the Department (34 USC § 11133).